 Are you finding the weather intolerable but also feeling afraid of soaring electrical bills?
-Well, your worries end here as this article provides the best solutions to your problems.
+Well, your worries end here as this article provides the best solutions to your problems to cool down.
 The following are 10 innovative ways to combat the blistering weather using interior design ideas.
 Without further ado, let’s check them out right now!
 And if you’re also interested in lowering your electricity bill, sign up with Senoko Energy electricity retailer!

 Ways To Cool Down Your Overheating Home

 The key to a well-ventilated house is having enough airflow pass through your house.
 Openings such as windows and doors at each end will form an air tunnel that constitutes proper air ventilation.
 However, for those living in an apartment with a fixed layout, you can still optimize airflow by ensuring no additional barriers are blocking natural airflow.
 If possible, you can consider knocking down walls to go for an open-plan concept as this would maximize space available and increase air circulation.
 On top of that, do keep in mind that having as little clutter as possible would help to enhance airflow, so we would encourage a minimalist interior direction.

 Even though windows are necessary for fresh air to enter our houses, it also permits UV rays to be radiated into our homes, especially with Singapore’s all-year-round sunny climate.
 An effective way to combat the hot weather and sun rays would be the use of coating for our windows.
 There are two types, one which is frosted for privacy and the other is transparent to get a good view of the outside.
 For further protection, you can consider getting UV-deflecting glass with features that block out UV rays.
 This includes the likes of double-glazing, argon fills, and low e-coating.
 Alternatively, you can opt for thick and opaque curtains, as well as heat-reflective blinds instead.

 3. Use of Ceiling Fans and Dehumidifiers